UK real estate law is derived from common law and statutory legislation. In relation to the latter, the primary legislation comprises:

 A deposit may be payable under a rent deposit deed at the start of a lease.
-In addition, a tenant will be responsible for registration of the lease (if it is for more than seven years), as well as payment of the modest registration fee.
+In addition, a tenant will be responsible for the registration of the lease (if it is for more than seven years), as well as payment of the modest registration fee.
 SDLT is also payable for a commercial lease as detailed in 2.10 Taxes Applicable to a Transaction.
-Subject to negotiation, insurance rent and service charge may also be payable at the outset.
+Subject to negotiation, insurance rent and service charges may also be payable at the outset.

 The landlord is responsible for the maintenance and repair of the common areas used by tenants.
 The landlord will usually undertake to provide these services on the estate and recoup the cost from tenants via a service charge.

-A tenant will be responsible for the utilities it consumes and these will be apportioned according to the space occupied by the tenant, unless the supply is segregated.
+A tenant will be responsible for the utilities it consumes, and these will be apportioned according to the space occupied by the tenant, unless the supply is segregated.

 The landlord usually insures the property and passes this cost on to the tenant.